 - Reach your other up for length, and then over the extended leg to stretch your side.

 - Look up to the ceiling to help keep your chest open.

 - Hold the stretch for 10-20 seconds.
-Repeat on the other side.
+Go back to starting position and repeat on the other side.